aditya-tanwar/acr-cleanup/README.md

 - `acr_registry_name`: The name of the acr registry.
 - `repo`: The name of the repository from the above acr registry.

-# Set the repository name that needs to be cleaned up

-repo

 ---

 **The script performs the following steps:**